-You can read the features below.
+You can read the articles below.

-$5,000 Vintage Wedding with DIY Details
+$5,000 Vintage Budget Wedding With DIY Details

 A $5,000 wedding.
 In this decade.
-AND with adorable DIY style!!!
+AND with adorable DIY style!!

 Spending $5,000 for a wedding is practically unheard of, right?
 Which is why this vintage wedding is so crazy awesome.
 Audrey and Ted worked at their day from every angle to keep their budget in place.
 They wheeled, dealed but never compromised on style.
 AND we get to hear all their dirty little DIY secrets (more on this later).

-I designed, printed, and made our own cupcake toppers and candy bar print materials.
+- I designed, printed, and made our own cupcake toppers and candy bar print materials.

-I made our nine bridal bouquets and 12 boutonnieres.
+- I made our nine bridal bouquets and 12 boutonnieres.

-We made our own large cupcake stand out of thrift store plates and platters.
+- We made our own large cupcake stand out of thrift store plates and platters.

-I built my own “guest book” area.
+- I built my own “guest book” area.
 It consisted of a vintage desk passed down from my great aunt, a typewriter, and other cool vintage props that I also inherited or purchased at antique and thrift stores.
 Instead of a guest book I had my guests ink their fingerprints onto a picture of a dead tree with various fall colored inks and then sign that.

-Ted and I built our photo booth from scratch and had a friend take and print the photos for our guests…these photos served as our favors.
+- Ted and I built our photo booth from scratch and had a friend take and print the photos for our guests…these photos served as our favors.
 You can read more about our DIY photo booth here.

-We got our DJ (valued at $1000) for free because I did some design projects for him.
+- We got our DJ (valued at $1000) for free because I did some design projects for him.

-We got our officiant for free (valued at $300) for design trade of service as well.
+- We got our officiant for free (valued at $300) for design trade of service as well.

-I designed our own invites, save the dates, thanks you cards, programs, cupcake toppers, pennant flag, signage and all other print materials (got almost everything printed for free at a local printer).
+- I designed our own invites, save the dates, thanks you cards, programs, cupcake toppers, pennant flag, signage and all other print materials (got almost everything printed for free at a local printer).

-We had a fully stocked bar and a bartender.
+- We had a fully stocked bar and a bartender.
 We purchased our own alcohol, which saved money.

 (scroll dow to read more tips)

-I designed/created my own centerpieces and had friends help me set them up on the day of. they consisted of a mix of flowers, vintage vases, birdcages, vintage postcards, etc.
+- I designed/created my own centerpieces and had friends help me set them up on the day of. they consisted of a mix of flowers, vintage vases, birdcages, vintage postcards, etc.

-I designed our candy and dessert bar to accompany our cupcakes (using vintage cake stands inherited from my grandma).
+- I designed our candy and dessert bar to accompany our cupcakes (using vintage cake stands inherited from my grandma).

-I printed and mounted old family photos to hang from string near the entrance to play along the vintage theme.
+- I printed and mounted old family photos to hang from string near the entrance to play along the vintage theme.

-My sister-in-law made me paper cranes in various papers, which were placed around the venue.
+- My sister-in-law made me paper cranes in various papers, which were placed around the venue.

-I got my corseted fit and flare dress for only $600 since I bought the “floor model” and added a vintage brooch to the chest to make it feel more personal.
+- I got my corseted fit and flare dress for only $600 since I bought the “floor model” and added a vintage brooch to the chest to make it feel more personal.

-My dad wrote and recorded the song that we walked down the aisle to, which made it feel more personal.
+- My dad wrote and recorded the song that we walked down the aisle to—so special!

-We had to rent a U-haul truck to get all of our decor and other items to and from the venue.
+- We had to rent a U-haul truck to get all of our decor and other items to and from the venue.
 It was kind of crazy, but very effective.

-Our wedding was easily worth $13,000-15,000, but with my designing, bargaining and trades of service we are paid only $4,800-5,000 .
+- Our wedding was easily worth $13,000-15,000, but with my designing, bargaining and trades of service we are paid only $4,800-5,000 .

 If you are a creative, I suggest seeing if any potential wedding vendors would be interested in any trades of services.
 You never know until you ask.

 Our Vintage Picnic Engagement Session

 Rusty Wright sent me over these pretty little pictures of Ted and Audrey’s Kansas engagement shoot and they have me so excited for their wedding!
 Incidentally, Ted and Audrey are a DIY-ing their entire wedding.
 ALL for under 5k!
 WOW, right?
 Now I bet you’re excited to see their wedding too!